Centre for Wellbeing, Community and Inclusion

 Members

-- Gulnar Ali: works on spirituality and existential health, mental health nursing, palliative care, medical anthropology.
+- Gulnar Ali: works on spirituality and existential health, mental health nursing, palliative care, and medical anthropology.

-- Ayse Burcin Baskurt: works on career calling, employee wellbeing, social support, work-family interface, leadership.
+- Ayse Burcin Baskurt: works on career calling, employee wellbeing, social support, work-family interface, and leadership.

 - Paula Booth: areas of expertise include attitudes and food and drink consumption, hydration and cognitive performance.